 If you want to see the National Youth Agency’s current “roadmap” to full re-opening for youth organisations there’s a webinar on YouTube – here and a document here.
 However, please refer to The Scouts website for final details of how this will apply to Scouting.

-For over one hundred years, Scouting has brought young people together to teach them the skills that give them a better start in life.
-Covid-19 has stopped us meeting face to face for some time, but now it’s time to start bringing young people and adults together again, to rebuild our movement and provide young people with the exciting programmes that they love.
+For over one hundred years Scouting has brought young people together to teach them skills that give them a better start in life.
+The COVID-19 pandemic has stopped us meeting face to face for much of the last year, but we can still bring young people and adults together with technological solutions.
+With the return of face-to-face scouting now that we are back in Green Readiness we can start to rebuild our Movement and provide young people with the exciting and challenging programmes they love.
 In my view, Scouting is needed more today than ever before…

 The Covid Code

 To resume section activities the following criteria must be met:

 1. Complete a COVID-safe risk assessment; communicate control measures to volunteers, young people and parents; encourage all to raise questions & concerns.
 Click here for the official Approval Process.

 2. Submit your risk assessment for approval here (Step 2).
 Please ensure you read the national guidance and receive approval before you go back face-to-face.

 4. Observe Social Distancing (check current distance determined by the Government)